Should I Ask an Attorney How Much My Accident Case Is Worth?

 1. How much does it cost to ask an attorney about my case worth?

-2. Will hiring an attorney guarantee a higher settlement?
+2. Will hiring an attorney guarantee a specific outcome?

-3. How long does it take to determine my case's value?
+3. How long does it take to understand how a case may be evaluated?

 4. Can I ask an attorney about case worth if I've already talked to insurance?

-5. What information should I bring when asking about my case worth?
+5. What information should I bring when asking about my case?

 Key Takeaways